PAINTING TIPS FROM PROFESSIONALS IN Bellevue

 QUICK TIP: If you take a break while painting, cover rollers in plastic wrap and refrigerate so they won’t dry up.

-For more tips on painting your residential or commercial property in Mercer Island call Ticos Painting LLC at (425) 876-0224.
+For more tips on painting your residential or commercial property in Bellevue call Ticos Painting LLC at (425) 876-0224.